Are you ready? Disney’s Splash Mountain gets re-themed to beloved animated classic

 “We pick up this story after the final kiss, and join Princess Tiana and Louis on a musical adventure – featuring some of the powerful music from the film – as they prepare for their first-ever Mardi Gras performance,” Disney said.

-According to the Disney Parks Blog, the idea for re-theming the 1989 thrill ride started over a year ago but the change also comes at a time when racial tensions are at a high.
+According to the Disney Parks Blog, the idea for re-theming the 1989 thrill ride started over a year ago and comes at a time when racial tensions are at a high.

 “The new concept is inclusive – one that all of our guests can connect with and be inspired by, and it speaks to the diversity of the millions of people who visit our parks each year,” Disney officials said.